EmployeeIssues.comU.S. Employee Rights in Plain English

 At Will Employment Law - Employment at Will Doctrine

-At will employment law is more often referred to as the Doctrine of Employment at Will or the Employment at Will Doctrine.
+At will employment law is formally referred to as the Doctrine of Employment at Will or the Employment at Will Doctrine.
 The Doctrine was established under common law in the states.
-As previously indicated, all states enforce the Employment at Will Doctrine to some degree, under common law.
+As previously indicated, all states enforce the Employment at Will Doctrine to some degree.

 Payne v.
-Western Atlantic RR in 1884 is often cited as the court case that set the precedent for at will employment law at the state level, while the 1908 case of Adair v.
-United States is often cited as setting the precedent at the Federal level.
+Western Atlantic RR in 1884 is often cited as the court case that set the precedent for at will employment law in the states, while the 1908 case of Adair v.
+United States is often cited as setting the Federal precedent.

-Under the Employment at Will Doctrine and in the absence of contracts or agreements that state otherwise, either employees or employers may terminate employment without advanced notice or cause.
+Under the Employment at Will Doctrine and in the absence of contracts or agreements that indicate otherwise, either employees or employers may terminate employment without advanced notice or cause.

 On the flip side, employers might be required to give advanced notice of plant closings and layoffs under the Federal Worker Adjustment and Retraining Notification Act or equivalent state laws, that override the "no-notice" provision of the Employment at Will Doctrine.